steinwurf/bourne/README.rst

 Usage
 =====

-Usage examples are located in the examples folder.
+Usage example is located in the examples folder.

 Build
 =====